 “The Coronation of Napoleon” by Jacques-Louis David

-Empress Josephine, who is kneeling in a submissive position.
+Empress Josephine is kneeling in a submissive position.
 She received the crown from the hands of her husband, not the pope.
 Her robes are decorated with silk.

 Maria Letizia Ramolino, who was the mother of Napoleon, was placed in the stands by the painter.
-Actually, she did not attend the ceremony to protest the friction between Napoleon and two of his brothers.
+She did not attend the ceremony to protest the friction between Napoleon and two of his brothers.

 - Joseph Bonaparte, who was Napoleon’s older brother, did not attend because of an argument with Napoleon.
 He was added in absence to this painting as the first figure from the left in the foreground.